Mundial Rincão de Beach Tennis Unimed discloses the Wild Card list

 The Qualifying of the Mundial Rincão de Beach Tennis Unimed will start on Wednesday, the 16th, at 12 pm, and end on Thursday, the 17th, at 2 pm, at the Public Square of Balneário Rincão, in the south of the state.
 On Thursday itself, from 2 pm, the Main Group of the dispute will start, which receives 22 athletes with direct registration, 4 from the Qualifying dispute and 4 by Wild Card (invitation), both in men’s and women’s.

-The competition continues until Sunday, with free entry, bringing together one of the largest world line-ups of beach tennis athletes in history, including the number 1 tennis players of the modality in the international male and female ranking.
+The competition continues until Sunday, with free admission, bringing together one of the largest line-ups of beach tennis athletes in the world in history, including the number 1 tennis players of the modality in the international male and female ranking.

 the italian Michele Cappellettifirst in the ITF ranking, will team up with the Spaniard Antonio Miguel Ramos Viera, ranked fourth in the world.
 Playing together, the athletes have already won seven titles on the world circuit, four of them in 2021.
 Among the main awards, Cappelletti has four World Circuit titles and Ramos another two.